-Additional benefits from the councils include members who are able to share their thoughts on various questions related to the cultural capacity and relevance of Tri-City services including how culture is taken into consideration when creating programming.
+The purpose of the Wellness Collaboratives is to engage members who are able to share their thoughts on various questions related to the cultural capacity and relevance of Tri-City services including how culture is taken into consideration when creating programming.
 Finally, these members can provide valuable insight into how an individual may perceive mental health services when looking at services through a cultural lens.
 These perceptions can lead to identifying barriers experienced when seeking mental health services including stigma, language, and transportation to name a few.

-African American Family Wellness Advisory Council (AAFWAC)
+African American Family Wellness Collaborative (AAFWAC)

-The African American Family Wellness Advisory Council (AAFWAC) was established in December 2019.
+The African American Family Wellness Collaborative (AAFWC) was established in December 2019.
 Its primary goal is to nurture hope and wellness within the African American community through mental health advocacy and treatment referral.